build-on-aws/getting-started-with-opensearch-models/README.md

-## Getting Started with OpenSearch External Models
+## Getting Started with OpenSearch Models

-This repository contains the supporting code for this series, focused on introducing the concept of [external models](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/index/) from [OpenSearch](https://opensearch.org).
-External models allow ML developers to create integrations with models trained outside OpenSearch.
-Once these models are registered, they can be used along with the built-in features of OpenSearch.
+This repository contains the supporting code for [this series](https://community.aws/posts/getting-started-with-opensearch-models/01-introduction-to-opensearch-models), focused on introducing the concept of [models](https://opensearch.org/docs/latest/ml-commons-plugin/integrating-ml-models/#choosing-a-model) from [OpenSearch](https://opensearch.org).
+Once created, models can be used along with the built-in features of OpenSearch.

 ## AI21 Labs Jurassic 2 as External Model

-One way to explore the power of external models with OpenSearch is registering a model that points to a known service such as Amazon Bedrock.
+One way to explore the power of models with OpenSearch is registering a model that points to a known service such as Amazon Bedrock.
 This repository contains one example, where a model based on AI21 Labs Jurassic 2 is used to run inferences.
 To test this, follow this instructions:

 1. Start a local copy of OpenSearch